theRealYoshi/hiphy-app/README.md

 Phase 3 adds organization to the Gifs.
 Gifs belong to a collection and each collection has its own `Index` view.
 Create React View for Collection.
 Collection is a term for a group of gifs within one category but not Tag.
+Create a Search index which will have its own view, index and react component

 [Details][phase-three]

+### Phase 4: Shortlink that plays in Facebook Messenger (1.5 days)

+Phase 4 adds hiphy's main functionality, which is a shortlink that will play the gif in Facebook's messenger service.
+If a shortlink is not able to be created we will use Giphy's api to share links on facebook

+[Details][phase-four]

-### Phase 4: Allow Complex Styling of Gifs and Sharing (2 day)
+### Phase 5:  Allow Complex Styling of Gifs and Sharing (2 days)

+Phase 5 will focus on making the site look and feel like giphy.com with css and React.
+Here are the examples of changes implemented:
 - On hover Gif will play (using css)
 - On show page play Gif automatically
 - Show page for each Gif will feature share link with unique tag, that links back to the show page.
 - Tidy up all design across site
 - Add more seed data
-- Pagination / infinite scroll for gifs index

-[Details][phase-four]

-### Phase 5: Copy Paste on facebook or slack (1.5 day)

-- Nest within iframes?
-Embed within iframes?
--

 [Details][phase-five]